"The wide world is all about you:

 Other sphaeros are much more restricted in their distribution, or live only in a particular habitat, or even microhabitat.
 This is the case especially with some very small as well as "giant" species.
 The Hispaniolan Sphaerodactylus omoglaux lives only in the desert of the Valle de Neiba-Cul de Sac plain.
 The Puerto Rican S. roosevelti exists only in the xeric forests and cactus scrub of southwestern Puerto Rico.
 Similarly, S. beattyi is a xerophile that is found only in a small portion of an already small island: the xeric forests and savannas of eastern Saint Croix, United States Virgin Islands.

-The next three species are examples of habitat specialists.
+The next four species are examples of habitat specialists.

-Roosevelt's khaki sphaero, Sphaerodactylus roosevelti, two males and a female.
+Roosevelt's khaki geckolets, Sphaerodactylus roosevelti, two adult males, two adult females, and a juvenile female.
 Guanica State Forest, south-western Puerto Rico.

 With a maximum snout-vent length of four centimeters, this is another "giant" of its genus.